Belmont Public Library

 The Belmont Public Library is a public library in Belmont, Massachusetts.
 It is a member of the Minuteman Library Network.
 It is located on Concord Avenue near Belmont Center.

 Buildings

 The library has been housed in three buildings.

 Originally, it was housed in the Belmont Town Hall, designed by architects Hartwell and Richardson and completed in 1881.

 In 1902, a new facility was donated by Henry Oliver Underwood and opened in 1902.
 The building is on Pleasant Street and now serves as the School Administration Building.

 In 1965, the Belmont Memorial Library on Concord Avenue was opened.

+In 2024, the Belmont Memorial Library was torn down, with a planned opening of a new building in Fall 2025.

 Administration

 The current library director is Peter Struzziero.